 Our overview analysis looks for the presence of two markers of alcohol: ethyl glucuronide (EtG) and the fatty acid ethyl ester (FAEE) ethyl palmitate to determine chronic excessive alcohol use.

-A chronic excessive alcohol user is defined within the 2016 Consensus for the Use of Alcohol Markers in Hair for Assessment of both Abstinence and Chronic Excessive Alcohol Consumption [pdf 32KB] as an individual who consumes an average of 60g or more of pure ethanol per day (7.5 units per day) over several months.
+A chronic excessive alcohol user is defined within the Consensus On Alcohol Markers (2019) as an individual who consumes an average of 60g or more of pure ethanol per day (7.5 units per day) over several months.

 Although we can test for the last 6 months in line with the Consensus of the Society of Hair Testing we strongly recommend that a 3 month period is used.
 This is because the wash out effect of EtG is more common for lengths over 3cm and a negative result is more likely.